-Whereas, the Kitwancool never accept the indian reservation, while other Bands did accept their own reservation, but was surveyed by force and duress after the Kitwancool President, with his colleagues were thrown into Okalla Prison farm and,
+Whereas, the Kitwancool never accept the indian reservation; while other Bands did accept their own reservation, but was surveyed by force and duress after the Kitwancool President, with his colleagues were thrown into Okalla Prison farm and,

-Whereas, the Kitwancool never accept the so called B.C.
-Speciall in lieu of treaty which was granted to the Allied Tribes Of Indians Of B.C. of which the Kitwancool was ,and is, not a member.
+Whereas, the Kitwancool never accept the so called" B.C.
+Speciall in lieu of treaty" which was granted to the Allied Tribes Of Indians Of B.C. of which the Kitwancool was ,and is, not a member.

-Whereas, in this modern times, the Kitwancool cannot survive or enjoy the life of this very expensive modern times because the Kitwancool are not allowed to obtain even a quota of timber sales but are still forced to live in this very small Okalla Prison Reserve while the British Columbia Government is emjoying the lucrative fruition of the Kitwancool absolute title and the aboriginal Title that resides in the lands that are within the Kitwancool territories as shown in Kitwancool book known as "Histories, Territories and Laws of the Kitwancool" Anthropology in B.C. memior 4 1959; the extend of the Kitwancool territories is-Boundary line crosses at 81⁄2 mile(present milage) on the Kitwancool road and it crosses at about 14 miles above

-New Aiyansh; thence Northwest covering the sources of White Rivers on the West side of Nass Riverand crosses the outlet of Bowser Lake and crosses the Nass River there; and crosses the Kispiox River at "Loow-ha-gul-gagat" which is about 30 or 40 miles up Kispiox River; thence to point of commencement on the Kitwancool road as aforesaid. (road leading from Kitwanga to Kitwancool) and,
+Whereas, in this modern times, the Kitwancool cannot survive or enjoy the life of this very expensive modern times because the Kitwancool are not allowed to obtain even a quota of timber sales but are still forced to live in this very small Okalla Prison Reserve while the British Columbia Government is enjoying the lucrative fruition of the Kitwahcool absolute title and the aboriginal Title that resides in the lands that are within the Kitwancool territories as shown in Kitwancool book known as"Histories, Territories and Laws of the Kitwancool" Anthropology in B.C. memior 4 1959; the extend of the Kitwancool territories is- Boundary line crosses at 61⁄2 mile(present milage) on the Kitwancool road and it crosses at about 14 miles above New Aiyansh; thence Northwest covering the sources of White Rivers on the West side of Mass River there; and crosses the Kispiox River at "Loow-ha-gul-gagat" which is about 30 or 40 miles up Kispiox River; thence to point of commencement on the Kitwancool of road as aforesaid. (road leading from Kitwanga to Kitwancool) and,